future-wd/hugo-responsive-images/readme.md

     figureClass: figure # default figure class
     figcaptionClass: figure-caption # default figcaption class
     figureImageClass: figure-img # default figure image class (appended to image class)
-    lazysizes: true # enable integration of the lazysizes js library
+    # depreciated lazysizes: true # enable integration of the lazysizes js library (`loading: lazysizes` needed for )
+    loading: lazy/auto/lazysizes # lazy/auto are for stock browser behavior, lazysizes will use lazysizes.js to handle image loading.
+Defaults to lazy.
+If you use default (`lazy`) or `lazysizes`, you will need to set above the fold images to `auto`.
+    sizes: user/lazysizes # uses lazysizes to automatically generate the sizes property.
+User does not generate any sizes, you need to declare them.
+Defaults to user
     renderHook: false # set to false to disable included markdown image render hook
                       # override by setting imageRenderHook: true/false in front matter